Juneau Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Juneau usually gets.
 There are also monthly and yearly counts of the days that Juneau normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Juneau can expect the first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 in downtown Juneau.
+The first set of monthly snow totals are averages for 2010 to 2019 recorded at the Juneau Airport.
+All the other numbers are long-term historical averages based on weather data gathered from 1991 to 2020 in downtown Juneau.

 How Often it Snows in Juneau